JerePallaskorpi/doforu/README.md

   - Stylesheets: All css (stylus) files

 - Views: All the html (jade) files that are being rendered from express routes
+  - Layout: Html layout
+  - Partials: Partials that are included in layout (header, footer etc.)

 ### Server